ranelpadon/ckeditor-prism/README.md

 ckeditor-prism
 ================
 <strong>OVERVIEW</strong>:<br>
 <a href="http://ckeditor.com/addon/prism">Prism Highlighter</a> is a plugin for <a href="http://ckeditor.com">CKEditor</a> for inserting beautiful formatted text, markdown, or code snippets in your blog or website.
 Prism is the chosen renderer/highlighter/colorizer since it's pretty, lightweight, and extendable.
+I also use this plugin in my [personal website](http://www.ranelpadon.com/content/practical-regex-part-12-common-operators).

 This plugin utilizes the following libraries: <br>
 <ul>